JimmyDansbo/VTUIlib/README.md

 The acme library is meant to be included with !src statement directly into source that is meant to be compiled with acme.

+For more information see the [VTUI Acme](VTUIlib-acme.md) library documenation

 There are plans of creating an include file for ca65 as well.